Ispanicus/GPTAugmentation/README.md

 Results
 	Csv files with results

+How to clean data:
+	-use functions in clean_data.py

-How to get data:
+How to generate augmented data:
+	-run eda.py in modules folder for eda data
+	-run bert.py in modules folder for bert data
+	-run gpt_samples.py in modules to generate gpt samples

 How to get results:

-To run models, run run_model.py for BERT and GPT results.
-Run run_model_eda.py to get EDA results.
+	-run run_model.py for BERT and GPT results which will be saved in results and imgs folders -run run_model_eda.py for EDA results which will be saved in results and imgs folders